josephbertino/phrase_guess/README.md

 A player continues to select letters until they guess the phrase (and win), or make five incorrect guesses (and lose).

 If the player completes the phrase before they run out of guesses, a winning screen appears.
 If the player guesses incorrectly five times, a losing screen appears.
+They may then re-start the game for another fun round!

 A player can guess a letter only once.
 After they’ve guessed a letter, the program disables that letter on the onscreen keyboard.